Definition of language features

 Allegory is a figure of speech.
-The characters, figures, and events describe the abstract ideas and principles.
-We use it in prose and poetry to tell a story with a purpose of teaching an idea and a principle or explaining an idea or a principle.
+The characters, figures, and events describe abstract ideas and principles.
+We use it in prose and poetry to tell a story with the purpose of teaching an idea and a principle or explaining an idea or a principle.
 The objective of its use is to preach some kind of a moral lesson.

 A writer usually knows that if he will add allegory to his work then it will add different layers of meanings.
-Allegory makes their stories and characters multidimensional.
+Allegory makes its stories and characters multidimensional.
 It helps them make a meaning big in an aspect than it is literary means.
 With the help of Allegory, a writer can put forward their moral and political point of views.
-A careful study of an allegorical piece of writing can give us an insight into its writer’s mind as how he views the world and how he wishes the world to be.
+A careful study of an allegorical piece of writing can give us an insight into its writer’s mind as to how he views the world and how he wishes the world to be.

 The Tortoise and the Hare from Aesop’s Fables: From this story, we learn that the strong and steady win the race.

 Ambiguity is a word, phrase, or statement which contains more than one meaning.